 If you're found responsible for a civil violation, the magistrate will usually issue a civil assessment of the same amount that's written on the citation.
 You must pay the amount of the civil assessment written on the citation or the amount the magistrate has reduced it to directly to the RMV within 20 days.
 Before the end of the magistrate's hearing, you can request a longer period of time to pay the civil assessment.
 Please see these rules about reducing assessments:

-- For civil violations other than speeding — If the scheduled civil assessment is $50 or more, the magistrate may reduce the assessment by up to 50 percent if there are exceptional circumstances in the particular case, applying these 3 considerations:
+- For civil violations other than speeding — If the scheduled civil assessment is $50 or more, the magistrate may reduce the assessment by up to 50 percent if there are exceptional circumstances in the particular case, taking these 3 factors into consideration: